alt250/famxplor-family-travel-mcp-server/README.md

 The first MCP server dedicated to families who travel with their kids.
 Find activities tested by families worldwide from [Famxplor](https://famxplor.com)

+## Free to use

+Famxplor MCP server is free for personal use, like the [family activities world map](https://famxplor.com/app) of Famxplor.
+For commercial use, see the [Famxplor API page](https://famxplor.com/api).

 ## API Key

+No API key is needed when using the remote MCP server at https://mcp.famxplor.com/mcp/

-See [Famxplor Family Travel API](https://famxplor.com/api) to get an API key
+Local use and development require an API key, see [Famxplor Family Travel API](https://famxplor.com/api) to get one.

 ## Add to Claude Desktop